rickmcgeer/omni-engineer-ucb/README.md

 ## 🤖 AI Models

 Omni Engineer utilizes OpenRouter to access a variety of AI models.
-The default model is set to "anthropic/claude-3.5-sonnet" for general assistance and "google/gemini-pro-1.5" for code editing.
+The default model is set to "openai/gpt4o" for general assistance and "google/gemini-2.0-flash-lite" for code editing.
 You can view the current model with `/model` and change it using `/change_model`.
-For detailed information on available models and their capabilities, refer to [OpenRouter's documentation](https://openrouter.ai/models).
+Currently supported models are:
+- openai/gpt4o
+- openai/gpt4o-mini
+- google/gemini-pro
+- google/gemini-flash
+- google/gemini-2.0-flash-lite
+- google/gemini-2.0-flash

 ## 🔧 Advanced Features